 21 best handlebar bags and bikepacking packs for cycle touring, commuting, road bikes, MTB, drop bar gravel bikes… !
 Reviewed and compared by the experts for 2022!

-Some travelers do not consider the handlebar bag as essential for cycle touring, although you certainly won’t fail your bike trip without one, it’s still one of my favorite piece of equipment when traveling by bicycle, but I often carry one also for my MTB and road rides.
+Some travelers do not consider thehandlebar bag as essential for cycle touring, although you certainly won’t fail your bike trip without one, it’s still one of my favorite piece of equipment when traveling by bicycle, but I often carry one also for my MTB and road rides.

 With the rise of the bikepacking style, a new generation of handlebar bag has come out, and more and more people are considering the handlebars as a perfect space to store your gear.

-In this blog post, we’ll cover the more classic style of handlebar bags, trying to help you chose the best bag for your needs.
+In this blog post, we’ll cover both classic style handlebar bags and bikepacking handlebar packs, trying to help you choose the best bag for your needs.